 As you can expect from any Resorts World development, it’s a hospitality and casino complex featuring hotels, shopping malls, theme parks, and casinos perched 1,800 meters above sea level on the peak of Mount Ulu Kali.
 One of its most popular features is the Awana SkyWay which is recognized as the fastest and longest cable car ride in Southeast Asia.

 I haven’t been but Melaka (Malacca) and Ipoh are two Malaysian destinations on my radar, largely because of their reputation for having great food.
 They’re about 146 km and 205 km away from Kuala Lumpur respectively so I didn’t think they were possible to visit on day trips, but it looks like Melaka is.

-Klook offers this Melaka day tour from Kuala Lumpur which gives you about 5 hours to spend in this intriguing city famous for its heritage architecture and food.
-For us, Melaka is a trip on its own but if you don’t have enough time in Malaysia, then you may be interested in this tour.
+Klook and Get Your Guide offer a few Melaka day tours from Kuala Lumpur.
+For us, Melaka is a trip on its own but if you don’t have enough time in Malaysia, then you may be interested in going on a day tour.

 If I had to use just one word to describe Malaysian food, then it would be “multi-ethnic”.
 Like Singapore, Malaysia’s population can be divided into three major ethnic groups – Malay, Chinese, and Indian – and their food is definitely a reflection of that.

 What better way to start this list than with a humble roadside stall offering Malaysia’s national dish of nasi lemak?
 It’s one of my favorite Malaysian dishes and something I looked forward to having again in Kuala Lumpur.